LastCallMedia/Lambda-Auth-Proxy/README.md

 # Lambda Authentication Proxy

-This nodejs library provides a simple authentication proxy.
+Lambda Authentication Proxy is brought to you by your friends at [Last Call Media](https://www.lastcallmedia.com), this nodejs library provides a simple authentication proxy.
 There are different configurable authentication providers included.

 ## Basic Setup